decking notice

 • If these tags or invoices are not available, and you are concerned that your deck may be involved, LP will help you determine whether you have material affected by the advisory, arranging an inspection if necessary.

-• If you are unsure whether your deck material is LP decking and subject to the advisory, submit the registration and claim forms on this website so that LP Decking Customer Service can help you determine whether you have this material.
+• If you are unsure whether your deck material is LP decking and subject to the recall, please call LP Customer Service for help to determine if you have this product, 1 (888) 325-1184.

 What should I do if I have a deck installed with this material?